Ellon-M/backendjs/README.md

 # backendDev---express
-using the express js framework for node js - to create routes and render requests &amp; responses from templates
+using the express js framework for node js
++ creating routes and rendering requests &amp; responses from templates
 + creating RESTful and GQL APIs